meteor/galaxy-roadmap/README.md

 ## Roadmap
-Updated at: 2021/01/20
+Updated at: 2021/10/04

 As with any roadmap, this is a living document that will evolve as priorities and dependencies shift; we aim to update the roadmap with any changes or status updates every quarter.

 #### Deploy from Git push
 Deploy directly from Git repositories

-#### Native app build and publish
-Build and publish Meteor Mobile Native apps to App Store and Google Play :rocket:

-#### Production Meteor shell support
-Allow Meteor shell on Galaxy apps

 #### Monitoring system
-Smart alerts specific for Meteor apps and Galaxy servers
+- Smart alerts specific for Meteor apps and Galaxy servers
+- APM improvements in general

 #### Improve Debugging
 - Server-side CPU and memory profiling
 - Ability to attach the Node inspector

-#### User roles
-Permissions for developer and billing actions
+#### Native app build and publish
+Build and publish Meteor Mobile Native apps to App Store and Google Play :rocket:

 ## Recently completed

-#### Free deploy
+#### Free MongoDB
 Shared MongoDB hosting is [available](https://www.meteor.com/cloud) for non-production apps

 #### Free deploy
-Free deploy is [back](https://www.meteor.com/cloud) :wink:
+Free deploy is [back](https://www.meteor.com/cloud) :wink: for non-production apps

 #### Improve Logs UI
 Better search and date navigation - [Watch here](https://www.youtube.com/watch?v=WPYyHeWM21Q)